tanhcnl/cicd-pipeline-train-schedule-git/README.md

-# cicd-pipeline-train-schedule-git
+# cicd-pipeline-train-schedule-cd

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app

-It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm.
-Begin by installing the npm dependencies with:
+You need a Java JDK 7 or later to run the build.
+You can run the build like this:

-    npm install
+    ./gradlew build

-Then, you can run the app with:
+You can run the app with:

-    npm start
+    ./gradlew npm_start

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)